-Introduces, describes, and analyzes how markets work emphasizing what they do well and how they fail and how individuals, businesses, and governments choose to use scarce resources.
-Includes descriptions, analyses and critiques of various methods of government intervention in the economy.
-Analyzes current issues using economic concepts such as income distribution, monopoly, and efficiency.
-Analyzes business decisions with regard to cost analysis, output determinations; the price system, mechanisms, and determination in the products and factors of production.
-Discusses other topics such as the environment, regulation vs. deregulation, international markets and trade, technology and economic development.
+Introduces, describes, and analyzes how markets work and emphasizing what they do well and why they sometimes fail.
+Students will analyze how individuals, businesses, and governments choose to use scarce resources.
+Current issues will be discussed using economic concepts such as income distribution, market structure, and efficiency.
+Business decisions will be examined with regard to cost analysis and output determinations.
+Topics such as the environment, regulation vs. deregulation, international markets and trade, technology, and economic development will be discussed.